-The Silviculture Planner reports on the number and type of high value features within 100m of new logging.
-The block file (harvest instructions, harvest instructions map, assessment) is reviewed for management strategies specific to the feature.
-Post-harvest assessments are completed to verify their implementation.
+The Silviculture Planner requests from the GIS Analyst a list of harvested blocks for the year with overlaps that fall within 100m of bear dens, karst, special management zones, and within 800m of nests.
+The block file is reviewed for management strategies specific to the feature.
+Final Cutblock Inspections are completed to verify their implementation.